 According to the study quoted for the graph below, most labs test ASTM F2299 at 5 cm/second.
 If this is the case, most ASTM F2299 PFE tests are carried out are more lenient than the NIOSH test which requires a flow rate of 85L/minute.
 Both BFE and VFE tests require significantly lower flow rates, with rates of only 28L/minute being used.

 Face velocity vs filtration efficiency (source).

-Overall, the NIOSH method is the most conservative (source) and a device that has undergone the NIOSH PFE test according to TEB-APR-STP 005x should perform better in PFE (ASTM F2299), BFE and VFE (ASTM F2101 & modified ASTM F2101) tests.
+Overall, the NIOSH method is the most conservative (source), and a device that has undergone the NIOSH PFE test according to TEB-APR-STP 005x should perform better in PFE (ASTM F2299), BFE and VFE (ASTM F2101 & modified ASTM F2101) tests.
 Current studies have shown NIOSH’s tests are the most stringent.

-In turn, ASTM F2299 tends to be more stringent (in regards to filtration) than ASTM F2101.
+In turn, ASTM F2299 tends to be more stringent (in regard to filtration) than ASTM F2101.
 Assuming the particle size for ASTM F2299 is 0.1μm, face velocity 5cm/second and particles are neutralised, ASTM F2299 is a more challenging filtration test than its BFE and (modified) VFE counterpart.